-IEC 61850 has already specifies AppID in order to identify IEC 61850 protocol and message type.
-Moreover, each IEC 61850 message has been stamped with a unique identification number using a digital counter in order to compute RTT.
-Second function of thread-1 configures IEC 61850 message, and also stamps unique packet ID.
-Thereafter, the IEC 61850 message is scheduled for transmitting over the wireless LAN.
-The time of each message transmission (T1) is registered in the internal buffer using the hard real time clock (CLK) of RTOS.
-The thread-2 of Processing IED is continuously reading the WLAN NIC card for new packets, and stores the reception time (T2) for each IEC 61850 message using QNX CLK.
-Next function is to filter out IEC 61850 message, and identify packet ID/counter.
-From packet ID, thread-2 pulls message sent time (T1), and subtracts received time with the sent time to compute total RTT.
+IEC 61850 has already specified AppID in order to identify IEC 61850 protocol and message type.
+Moreover, each IEC 61850 message has been stamped with a unique identification number using a digital counter in order to compute the RTT.
+The second function of thread-1 configures IEC 61850 message and stamps a unique packet ID.
+Thereafter, the IEC 61850 message is scheduled for transmitting over the WLAN.
+The time of each message transmission (T1) is registered in the internal buffer using the hard real-time clock (CLK) of RTOS.
+The thread-2 of Processing IED is continuously reading the WLAN NIC card for new packets and stores the reception time (T2) for each IEC 61850 message using QNX CLK.
+The next function is to filter out IEC 61850 message and identify packet ID/counter.
+From the packet ID, thread-2 pulls message sent time (T1) and subtracts received time with the sent time to compute total RTT.